Herbal Insights Deep Dive: How to Use Rose Petals and Herbal Pairings

 Chamomile

-This aromatic flower contains an anti-inflammatory volatile oil that makes it an excellent herb to use topically on irritated and dried skin.
-When paired with rose’s high vitamin C content and astringent nature, it not only calms but tightens and rejuvenates the skin.
+This aromatic flower contains an anti-inflammatory volatile oil that makes it an excellent herb to use topically on dried skin.
+When paired with rose’s content, it not only calms but rejuvenates the skin.
 It is a great herb to infuse into oils, creams, lotions and face masks.

 Shop Chamomile »